zapkub/react-in-a-nutshell/README.md

 - React with ES6 overview
 - Create simple React component with ES6

+### WE ARE GOING TO TYPESCRIPT !!
+- Reat with Typescript Overview

 ## Extra
 - Flux Architecture
 - Singleton stores